mcsweeney90/manchester-thesis-template/README.md

 ## Need to know

-1. The margins in the `pdf` above are not valid for the printable version that the University requires at submission.
+1. The margins in the `pdf` above are not valid for the printable version that the university requires at submission.
 To get the print version, comment out the `\RequirePackage[...]{geometry}` command in `muthesis.cls`.